HeadOn: Content

 The commercial starts by showing a woman applying HeadOn on her forehead against a monochromatic background.
-The tagline "HeadOn: Apply directly to the forehead" is stated three times in a loud, monotone voice while a large yellow arrow points directly at her forehead.
+The tagline "HeadOn: Apply directly to the forehead" is stated three times in a loud voice while a large yellow arrow points at her forehead.
 The commercial then cuts to an image of the product's packaging and either states, "HeadOn is available without a prescription at retailers nationwide" or "available at Walgreens" without describing the product or its purpose.

 Reception

 Responses to the commercial were largely negative, with The Today Show listing it as the worst commercial of 2006.
-Seth Stevenson of Slate described the commercial as an example of blunt force advertising and opined that its unintentional low production value aesthetic made the ad "mesmerizing."
+Seth Stevenson of Slate noted the advertisement's "blunt force" and described it as "mesmerizing in its cheesiness".
 Kate Wagner of The Baffler compared the actress' expression to a "military commander on a Maoist poster" and described the commercial as both "bizarre" and "unsettling."
 Wagner further said the commercial was "unlike anything humans would reasonably produce to sell something."
 Dan Neil, writing in the Los Angeles Times, similarly described the commercial as unique for its lack of information and compared it to North Korean propaganda.
 Both The Today Show and Ad Age described the commercial as "obnoxious," and multiple reviewers joked that the commercial gave viewers headaches.

 The Tonight Show with Jay Leno, Saturday Night Live, and The Daily Show With Jon Stewart parodied the commercial.
 The 2008 spoof film Disaster Movie included a parody of the commercial, and other parodies were shared on the online video-sharing platform YouTube.
 Sales for HeadOn dramatically increased after the advertising campaign, doubling sales year-on-year from 2005 to 2006.
 The commercial has been described as a highly effective marketing campaign, though it is unclear if Miralus Healthcare ever turned a profit.